Deprivation of Liberty Safeguards (DoLS)

 If you feel someone is being deprived of their liberty

 If you feel that someone is being deprived of their liberty, speak to the person in charge.
-In hospital this may be a doctor, nurse or administrator, and in residential care it will be the care home manager.
+In hospital this may be a doctor, nurse or administrator; in residential care it will be the care home manager; for supported living this should be the social worker.
 Try to agree on changes that can be made so that the person's freedom is less restricted.
 If the manager of the care home or the person in charge in the hospital believes that what they are doing is necessary to keep the person safe, they must apply for a deprivation of liberty authorisation.

-If there is no deprivation of liberty authorisation in place and the manager does not think that such an authorisation is necessary, you can approach the local authority and ask them to investigate whether an unlawful deprivation of liberty has occurred.
-You should be able to find trust or health board contact details at your local doctor's surgery or hospital, and there are template letters linked to from the end of this factsheet that you can use.
+You may be in a situation where there is no deprivation of liberty authorisation in place for care in a care home or hospital, and the manager does not think that such an authorisation is necessary.
+In this case, you can approach the local authority (for any care in England and care homes in Wales) or the local health board (for a hospital in Wales) and ask them to investigate whether an unlawful deprivation of liberty has occurred.
+You should be able to find the health board's contact details at your local doctor's surgery or hospital, and there are template letters linked to from the end of this factsheet that you can use.